 - doesn´t show marks

-No matter which room weathered flooring is used in, it generates a sense of tradition both with the warm and cool toned patinas which would usually take hundreds of years to achieve.
+No matter which room weathered flooring is used, it generates a sense of tradition with the warm and cool-toned patinas, which usually take hundreds of years to achieve.